sachindolase/Task-Management-Application/README.md

 - Sort tasks by creation date or priority.

 ## State Management:
--Use React’s useState and useEffect hooks to manage state effectively.
+- Use React’s useState and useEffect hooks to manage state effectively.

 ## Routing:
 - Use React Router to create two pages: